raspberrypi/documentation/remote-access/vnc/README.md

 If you're connecting from the [compatible VNC Viewer app](https://www.realvnc.com/download/viewer/) from RealVNC, enter the user name and password you normally use to log in to your user account on the Raspberry Pi.
 By default, these credentials are `pi` and `raspberry`.

 If you're connecting from a non-RealVNC Viewer app, you'll first need to downgrade VNC Server's authentication scheme, specify a password unique to VNC Server, and then enter that instead.
-To do this, open the VNC Server dialog on your Raspberry Pi, select **Menu > Options > Security**, and choose **VNC password** from the **Authentication** dropdown.
+* If you are in front of your Raspberry Pi and can see its screen, open the VNC Server dialog on your Raspberry Pi, select **Menu > Options > Security**, and choose **VNC password** from the **Authentication** dropdown.
+* **Or** if you're configuring your Raspberry Pi remotely from the command line, then to make the changes for Service Mode (the default configuration for the Raspberry Pi):
+  * Open the `/root/.vnc/config.d/vncserver-x11` config file.
+  * Replace `Authentication=SystemAuth` with `Authentication=VncAuth` and save the file.
+  * In the command line, run `sudo vncpasswd -service`.
+This  will prompt you to set a password, and will insert it for you in the right config file for VNC Server running in Service Mode.
+  * Restart VNC Server.

 ## Playing Minecraft and other directly rendered apps remotely